theo-jf/weekend-jquery-salary-calculator/README.md

 Each row of table data was also required to contain a delete button, which upon selection, would delete the corresponding employee's information from both the table and the array.

 Lastly, a 'total monthly cost' was required to be implemented which would update based on the employee salaries entered.
-If the monthly cost exceeded $20,000, the color of the cost was to turn <span style="color: red">red</span>.
+If the monthly cost exceeded $20,000, the color of the cost was to turn red.

 It was a personal goal to have a dollar sign, commas, and cents display in the annual salaries and total monthly cost in the appropriate places regardless of user input.